 STScI's Science Mission Office (SMO) works to enable research, both within the institute and in the astronomical community.
 This team maintains the internal science infrastructure for STScI research staff, and is responsible for external science policy issues, including the support of the Space Telescope Users Committees, and the Hubble Space Telescope (HST) and James Webb Space Telescope (JWST) telescope allocation processes.

-- The Space Telescope Science Institute (STScI) Newsletter provides news and articles of interest to the general astronomical community; presents updates on the Hubble Space Telescope, the James Webb Space Telescope, the Wide Field Infrared Survey Telescope, the Mikulski Archive for Space Telescopes, and other initiatives; and announces relevant meetings and conferences.
+- The Space Telescope Science Institute (STScI) Newsletter provides news and articles of interest to the general astronomical community; presents updates on the Hubble Space Telescope, the James Webb Space Telescope, the Nancy Grace Roman Space Telescope, the Mikulski Archive for Space Telescopes, and other initiatives; and announces relevant meetings and conferences.